 The V8 Phaeton includes dual exhaust pipes, soft-close doors, automatic Xenon headlamps with washers, fog lamps, heated mirrors with auto-dimming, power fold, reverse tilt, puddle lights and integrated turn signals, power sunroof, 18-inch alloy wheels, rain-sensing wipers, heated washer nozzles, trunk closing assist, four-zone automatic climate control, automatic locking, navigation system, auto-dimming interior mirror with memory function, chrome and eucalyptus wood interior trim, 6-six CD changer with ten speakers, 12-way adjustable heated front seats, power tilt/telescopic steering wheel, OnStar, Homelink garage door opener, leather interior, one-touch up/down on all windows and four ventilated brake discs.

-The W12 Phaeton adds four exhaust pipes, infrared and heat reflecting glass, power opening and closing trunk, rear climate controls, walnut interior trim, upgraded six-CD system with twelve speakers, 18-way driver and 16-way passenger power adjustable memory seats with heat, air conditioning, massage and power-adjustable lumbar support, seatbelts and head restraints, heated rear seats, integrated cell phone, and heated steering wheel.
+The W12 Phaeton adds four exhaust pipes, infrared- and heat-reflecting glass, power opening and closing trunk, rear climate controls, walnut interior trim, upgraded six-CD system with twelve speakers, 18-way driver and 16-way passenger power adjustable memory seats with heat, air conditioning, massage and power-adjustable lumbar support, power-adjustable seatbelts and head restraints, heated rear seats, integrated cell phone, and heated steering wheel.

 Although it’s an impeccable machine, with incredible stability, superb road manners and a choice of two extremely smooth and competent engines, the Phaeton has not made much of a splash with buyers.
 Much of it has to do with its nose: that telltale badge is the size of a dinner plate, and it’s tough to get buyers to shell out a hundred grand for a Volkswagen.
-The Phaeton’s “oversized Passat” styling doesn’t help, either.
-And its Audi A8 V8-powered cousin is lighter, handles better, and costs $5,700 less.
+Still, if you’re more concerned about the ride and performance than about the impression your nameplate makes, the Phaeton does everything right.